raeon/parsel/README.md

                 |
                "52"
 ```
 Note how in the above tree diagram there is merely one branch.
 This could happen if the input is simply a number that does not use any of the possible operators.
-In this scenario it may not be useful for us to see a `sum` or `product` during traversion when there is no addition/subtraction or multiplication/division happening.
+In this scenario it may not be useful for us to see a `sum` or `product` during traversal when there is no addition/subtraction or multiplication/division happening.
 This is where `shorten()` comes to save the day.

 If we have the above parse tree stored in a variable called `tree`, we could do the following to remove the useless nonterminals we don't care about:
 ```lua